Ematicexternal/doc/_posts/2017-07-31-ecommerce-plugins-woocommerce.md

 #### API key

-Enter your Ematic API key here.
+Enter your Ematic API key to API key field.

 #### ESP key

-Enter your ESP key here.
+Enter your ESP key to the ESP key field.

 #### Product Brand taxonomy